Andrew123Shi/Umalator/README.md

 ### A Umalator fork of https://github.com/kachi-dev/uma-tools.

-## Syncing with upstream repo for updates
+## Commands for syncing with upstream repo for updates:

 To fetch updates from the original repo: git fetch upstream